 restoreDefaults:, to perform the logic to restore default settings.
 Next, you register the button’s Touch Up Inside event to send the

-restoreDefaults: action method to the view controller that implements that method.
+restoreDefaults: action message to the view controller that implements that method.

 You’ve already used target-action in your ToDoList app.
-When a user taps the Done button in the
+When a user taps the Save button in the

 AddToDoItemViewController, it triggers the

 unwindToList: action.
-In this case, the Done button is the object sending the message, the target object is the
+In this case, the Save button is the object sending the message, the target object is the